-Water rates vary enormously depending on the area, with typical water and sewer rates under $50 a month in cities like Memphis and Phoenix, and over $200 a month in Seattle and San Francisco.
+Rates for water varies enormously depending on the area, with typical water and sewer rates under $50 a month in cities like Memphis and Phoenix, and over $200 a month in Seattle and San Francisco.
 But no matter the municipality, over the long-term rates are up substantially from an average of $39 a month in 2001 to $100 in 2018.

 Interestingly, demand for water has actually dropped significantly since an all-time high in the 1980s, according to the U.S. Geological Survey.
 But the aging water and wastewater infrastructure, and the increasing capital and operational costs that drove these rates higher over the last two decades are unlikely to change in the years ahead.
-That means we can expect to see water rates climb into 2021 and beyond.

 Much like water, the underlying issues driving rates up in the waste removal industry are likely to keep rates high moving forward.
 The biggest issue is that China is no longer interested in purchasing much of our scrap, turning a former profit center into an increasingly expensive endeavor.